Pre-Surgical Bariatric Psychological Evaluation

 What can I expect during a pre-surgical bariatric evaluation?

 Once your appointment is scheduled, you will receive self-report questionnaires to complete.
 It should take about 30 minutes to complete the paperwork and this will need to be returned at least 24 hours prior to the guided clinical interview.
 It is crucial that you take your time and be honest in your responses.
+Following the clinical interview, you will be invited to schedule a follow-up feedback session to review findings and discuss any clinical recommendations.
+The clearance letter will be sent directly to your surgeon within a week of your evaluation date.

 Most patients are good candidates for surgery, even when some concerns are present.
 Those who may need treatment prior to surgery will be given specific recommendations in order to have the best treatment outcomes.
 Ultimately, your surgeon will decide as to whether he or she will proceed with the surgery.